Fraud Blocker

 • Judgment: From the NCSBI, your information will be sent to a prosecutor or a judge, who will review all the information submitted by both you and the NCSBI.
 They could then determine that you qualify and order the expunction of your record, or you could be called into court for any potential questioning.

-• Removal of Records: If approved, the clerk of court is then required to remove the records from your criminal file.
+• Removal of Records: If approved, the clerk of the court is then required to remove the records from your criminal file.

 If your expunction is denied for any reason, you can work with your attorney to file an appeal.